 Here you see the progression, the first bottle is day one, the second bottle is after two days and the third bottle is fully infused ready for use.

-In 3 months, the extraction process is complete and the vanilla is ready.
+In 3 to 6 months, the extraction process is complete and the vanilla is ready.
+The richness and flavors will intensify with an even longer infusion, the longer the better.
 As the vanilla is used, you can top it off with additional vodka to keep the beans submerged.
 The vanilla will last for years as the flavor profile evolves with the aging process.
 Eventually, the vanilla beans will lose their fragrance and flavor signally the end of their usefulness.

 If you prefer to remove the beans, you can bury them in a jar of table sugar.
 The beans will flavor the sugar rewarding you with a delightful vanilla sugar.